 You must complete this task before you create any policies that define SMF data streams with IBM Z Operations Analytics as the target destination.

-1. Depending on your platform, copy the specified file from the IBM Z Operations Analytics installation directory to the working directory for the IBM Common Data Provider for z Systems Configuration Tool.
+1. Depending on your platform, copy one of the following files from the IBM Z Operations Analytics installation directory to the working directory for the IBM Common Data Provider for z Systems Configuration Tool.